- The wider security situation

 Definition of the Criterion

-What does 'The wider security situation' mean?
+What is meant by 'The wider security situation'?

 The reference dimension for all factors connected to safety and security in this catalogue is the safety of the individual1.
 This makes the individual the primary concern when ensuring safety and security.
 Personal safety is expressed in an individual’s physical and mental integrity.
 An individual’s integrity and intactness can be put at risk by physical, mental, systemic, gender-specific and other forms of violence.

-These working definitions of the concept of safety and security are based on the ‘human security’ approach, which begins from the premise that an explicit right for the individual should be placed at the heart of all considerations of peace and security policy. ‘[Accordingly] security is not assured by the absence of manifest violence or threats of violence, internal or external.
+These working definitions of the concept of safety and security are based on the ‘human security’ approach, which starts from the premise that an explicit right for the individual should be placed at the heart of all considerations of peace and security policy. ‘[Accordingly] security is not assured by the absence of manifest violence or threats of violence, internal or external.
 Rather, security encompasses safeguards against fundamental risks to life such as hunger and social discrimination, along with the assurance of fundamental participatory rights such as access to the media and freedom of opinion.
-It also makes it possible to distinguish between the perspectives of multiple stakeholders.’2
+It also makes it possible to distinguish between the perspectives of multiple stakeholders.’

 Working from the premise that the priority is to ensure the personal safety and security of the stakeholders involved, it is necessary to identify factors that are significant to safety and security in the form of context-specific risk profiles and risk assessments.
-The sub-criteria comprise:

 Key Questions